MSN, Family Nurse Practitioner Program Online

 Today, nurses are experiencing an increase in job responsibility coupled with more recognition of the importance of their role.
 Advanced practice nurses are in high demand to help fill the shortage of primary care professionals.
 If you are passionate about providing patient-focused care as a leader of the healthcare team, this program is for you.

-American Sentinel’s MSN, Family Nurse Practitioner program provides clinical and academic knowledge for nurses to promote health, access healthcare resources, manage acute and chronic illnesses, and manage the overall health of the families in their care.
+American Sentinel College’s MSN, Family Nurse Practitioner program provides clinical and academic knowledge for nurses to promote health, access healthcare resources, manage acute and chronic illnesses, and manage the overall health of the families in their care.

 With a predicted 20% increase in demand for nurse practitioners by the year 2022 and median salary ranges above $96,000 depending on the state (Nursejournal.org), becoming an NP provides job stability for advanced practice nurses while enabling you to build on your passion –caring for patients.

-American Sentinel offers two Master of Science Nurse Practitioner Specializations.
-These specializations will prepare nurses to take the licensure test in one of two focus areas: adult gerontology primary care or family practice.
-Courses are currently offered in eight states*.
+American Sentinel College offers three Master of Science Nurse Practitioner Specializations.
+These specializations will prepare nurses to take the licensure test in one of three focus areas: adult gerontology primary care, family practice or psychiatric and mental health.
 The program is CCNE-accredited.

 Why Our MSN Program Works